Lightning Fast Caching-based Parallel Denoising Prediction for Accelerating Talking Head Generation: Preliminaries

 Here, $z_t$ denotes the noisy latent at timestep $t$, and $\epsilon$ is standard Gaussian noise.
 Let $\{\beta_t\}_{t=1}^T$ be a predefined noise schedule with $\beta_t \in (0, 1)$, the signal scaling coefficient $\alpha_t$ is defined as $\alpha_t = 1 - \beta_t$, and the cumulative product $\bar{\alpha}_t$ is expressed as $\bar{\alpha}_t = \prod_{s=1}^t \alpha_s$.

 The reverse process, parameterized by a neural network, aims to reconstruct the original latent $z_0$ from $z_t$ by iteratively removing noise.
-In latent diffusion models, the DDIM sampling strategy is widely adopted for efficient and deterministic inference.
-The reverse update at each timestep is given by:
+The DDIM sampling strategy is widely adopted for efficient and deterministic inference, with the reverse update at each timestep as:

 where $\epsilon_\theta(z_t, t, c)$ is the predicted noise at timestep $t$, conditioned on $z_t$, the timestep $t$, and the condition vector $c$ that is typically a text prompt embedding.